 - Look through the viewfinder and aim the AF point over the subject.
-Then press the shutter button halfway. - When focus is achieved, the focus indicator < ● > on the viewfinder's bottom right will light up (when in One-Shot AF mode). - ▶ The shutter speed and aperture will be set automatically and displayed in the viewfinder.
+Then press the shutter button halfway. - When focus is achieved, the focus indicator < •> on the viewfinder's bottom right will light up (when in One-Shot AF mode). - The shutter speed and aperture will be set automatically and displayed in the viewfinder and on the LCD panel.